TAMustafa/LangchainRAG_Streamlit/README.md

-# AWS Certification Expert Q&A Application
+# RAG Q&A Application

-A Streamlit-based application that leverages LangChain and OpenAI to create an intelligent Q&A system for AWS certification topics.
+A Streamlit-based application that leverages LangChain and OpenAI to create an intelligent RAG Q&A system based on provided data.
 The application processes PDF documentation and provides accurate, context-aware responses to user questions.

 ## Features